lilajomok/lilajomok.github.io/_posts/2017-11-16-blood-donations-data-analysis.md

 Feature Engineering
 -------------------

-If we create a new variable that takes the average of each donation (`totVol` / `numDonations`), each observation will be the same - 250 cubic centimeters.
-However, the number of donations varies among the donors, so we will create a variable `donFreq` which is the length of time between a donor's first and last donation divided by the total number of donations.
+If we create a new variable that takes the average of each donation (`totVol` / `numDonations`), each observation will be the same (250 cubic centimeters).
+However, the number of donations varies among the donors, so we will create a variable involving `mosFirstDo` and `mosLastDo`.
+We get `donFreq`, which is the length of time between a donor's first and last donation divided by the total number of donations.

-We can also create a new binary variable `firstTime` to indicate which donors are donating for the first time.
+Some donors have the same values for `mosFirstDo` and `mosLastDo`, indicating that they are first-time donors.
+We can create a new binary variable `firstTime` to indicate first-time donors and see if there is a significant effect.

 ``` r
 TD2 <- mutate(trainingData, donFreq = (mosFirstDo - mosLastDo) / numDonations)